AlphaBlue7/SubAlarm/README.md

 # Prerequisites
-Golang should be installed `sudo apt install golang -y` The GOPATH [ /home/<USERNAME>/go/bin/ ] should be added to the $PATH environment variable subfinder and notify by projectdiscovery ( `go install -v github.com/projectdiscovery/subfinder/v2/cmd/subfinder@latest` and `go install -v github.com/projectdiscovery/notify/cmd/notify@latest` ) and anew by tomnomnom ( `go install -v github.com/tomnomnom/anew@latest` ) should be installed.
+Golang should be installed `sudo apt install golang -y` The GOPATH [ /home/<USERNAME>/go/bin/ ] should be added to the $PATH environment variable subfinder by projectdiscovery is to be installed ( `go install -v github.com/projectdiscovery/subfinder/v2/cmd/subfinder@latest` ). notify by projectdiscovery is to be installed (`go install -v github.com/projectdiscovery/notify/cmd/notify@latest` ). anew by tomnomnom is to be installed ( `go install -v github.com/tomnomnom/anew@latest` ).
 -- Telegram bot made using @botfather on telegram and it's API Key and chat IDs -- Instead of Telegram any of the providers mentioned here can be used `https://github.com/projectdiscovery/notify#provider-config`